Growing jalapenos can be done by starting them from seed or by purchasing plants from a nursery.

 Replant your seedlings in larger pots after they have at least four leaves or are at least 2 inches tall.
 This helps to make sure they have enough room to keep growing.

-Your Jalapeno plants will probably need to move to larger containers at least three times during the growth process.
+Your jalapeno plants will probably need to move to larger containers about three times during their indoor growth process.